Md-Khid/MLR_Credit_Card_Billable_Prediction/README.md

 ```
 ![12](https://github.com/Md-Khid/Multiple-Linear-Regression/assets/160820522/b901a17f-6aba-40c2-98e1-e12095706a27)

-Based on the barplots, it is clear that the credit card bank tends to offer Good ratings to customers who are 1.
+Based on the barplots, it is clear that the credit card bank tends to provide Good ratings to customers who are 1.
 Female, 2.
 Married, and 3.
 Have a Tertiary education.

 ## Linear Regression Modelling